wbkd/webpack-starter/README.md

 * Linting via [eslint-loader](https://github.com/MoOx/eslint-loader)
 * Hot Module Replacement

-When you run `npm run build` we use the [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) to move the css to a separate file.
-This file then gets automatically included in your index.html.
+When you run `npm run build` we use the [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) to move the css to a separate file, so that the styles are applied before any javascript gets loaded.
+This file then gets automatically included in the head of your `index.html` file.
+We disabled this function for the dev version, because the loader doesn't support hot module replacement.